Graphic Novels for Travel

 The Terra Tempo series covers regional prehistory in an exciting and kid-appropriate manner.

-However, the science of geological epochs is so important as a travel subject that I could recommend this graphic novel and its sequals to adults as well.
-The Four Corners of Time dives into the prehistory of the Grand Canyon and the Colorado Plateau, a perfect compliment to travels in Utah and Arizona.
-The other books in the series cover prehistoric Cascadia and the Great Plains during the Cenozoic.
+The Terra Tempo series imagines three children as time travelers who journey into different ages of prehistory.
+Though designed for children, the science of geological epochs is so important as a travel subject that I recommend this graphic novel and its sequels to adults as well.
+The Four Corners of Time dives into the prehistory of the Grand Canyon and the Colorado Plateau, a perfect complement to travels in Utah and Arizona.

 Illegal: A Graphic Novel

-by Eoin Colfer & Andrew Donkinp
+by Eoin Colfer & Andrew Donkin

 Illegal: A graphic novel by Eoin Colfer & Andrew Donkin